carvel-dev/carvel/site/content/kapp/docs/v0.44.0/diff.md

 As of v0.41.0+, the `kapp.k14s.io/versioned-explicit-ref` can be used to explicitly refer to a versioned resource.
 This annotation allows a resource to be updated whenever a new version of the referred resource is created.

+Multiple annotations with the prefix `kapp.k14s.io/versioned-explicit-ref.`(Note the "." at the end) can be used to define multiple explicit references.

 Example:
 ```yaml
 ---